-Well here it is—the meat of the Make Thinking Visible book!
+Well, here it is—the meat of the Make Thinking Visible book!
 I have been promising for quite a while to get to the good stuff and it’s officially here!
+Let’s dive right in to some more thinking routines!

 I have heard of and utilized Chalk Talk many times in my classroom.
 In fact, in a past post, I wrote about how we used this activity to share our memories of the school year.
 In case you are not familiar with this activity, students have a conversation on paper.
 The room should ideally be silent.
 You place a different prompt on a different piece of chart paper and place them on tables in the room.
 Then you provide students with markers and they move around from paper to paper responding to the prompt.
 They should read the responses already there and consider responding to them.
 That could be done through questions, connections, or elaboration.
 Then as a whole class, you review all the responses and discuss.